Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 1.0.28 - 2019-01-15  =

+* Layout updates for the starter sites
+* Improved layout of the onboarding notice
+* Fixed style issues for the select elements

 = 1.0.27 - 2019-01-09  =

 * Review the theme to make it Accessibility-ready